 Do you or a loved one suffer from allergies?
 If so, you understand that allergens can affect those with sensitivities year-round.
-Although this is the season when most people spend more time indoors, being inside one’s home for great lengths during the winter may have allergies sufferers desperate for allergy relief.
+Although this is the season when most people spend more time indoors, being inside one’s home for great lengths during the winter may have allergies sufferers desperate for relief.
 Unfortunately, one cannot control outdoor allergens.
 However, those inside your home can be addressed with your home’s heating and air conditioning (HVAC) system.
-If someone in your household is having issues with indoor allergens a proper fitting and clean air filter replacement will help alleviate allergy problems.
+If someone in your household is having issues with indoor allergens, a proper fitting and clean air filter replacement will help alleviate allergy problems.

 Common Indoor Allergens